-I saw women asking on the travel forums: “Do you think I have to stop travelling after giving birth?”
+I saw women asking on the travel forums: “Do you think I have to stop travelling after giving birth?”.
+Actually, some stop already during the stage of pregnancy – which, if all is going well, you definitely do not need to do (if in doubt, here is a guide to flying while pregnant).
 I also got some condolences-like comments from my child-free friends about not being able to have adventurous trips from now on.
 Maintaining your travelling schedule after you have had a child is seen not as a norm and continuation of the normal lifestyle fit to your personality, but some kind of achievement, almost worth an Olympic medal.

 But travelling with a young kid or kids is not like travelling with an oversized luggage full of fine china or your leg broken and in a cast.
 It is not about a great obstacle preventing you from having your dream trip.
 An obstacle, which you somehow overcome and still manage to have some fun in the end.
 As if no one expected you would have fun in these circumstances, but you actually did, and on this you are congratulated.

 I will be extremely provocative here and define travelling with a young kid as travelling with a human being, who is very close to you and whom you happen to love.
 Like for example your boyfriend or girlfriend.
 And yes, I know that sometimes your baby would demand much more effort from your side (nappies, feedings etc).
 But I’m speaking about the whole concept here, and those nappies – however annoying at that particular moment – are just the logistics.